B4nitezDev/Phonemix/README.md

-Welcome to Phonemix, the Pronunciation Feedback API.
+Welcome to Phonemix, the Pronunciation Feedback Tool.